vidispine/hull/hull/doc/transformations.md

 - concatenation of referenced fields
 - ...

-The `tpl` transformation basically offers full flexibility and can be used for all allowed transformation scenarios but this comes at the price of complex specification requirement.
+The `tpl` transformation basically offers full flexibility and can be used for all allowed transformation scenarios but this comes at the price of more complex specification of the logical requirements.

 ### Get a value (_hull.util.transformation.get_)